Don't be a Spender | Be an Investor

 Equity based scheme- This scheme is more inclined towards investment in equities and is best for long term goals.
-The funds are invested in the stocks of big and small companies, which bears risk at times but the returns are also higher in this scheme.
-This scheme is applicable for long term goals.
+The funds are invested in the stocks of big and small companies, which bears risk at times but also gives higher returns.

-Debt based scheme- This scheme is debt-oriented and the funds are invested in the debts and other instruments where there will be a fixed inflowing return to meet the short-term needs of the investors.
-This scheme is more favorable for short term needs.
+Debt based scheme- This scheme is debt-oriented and the funds are invested in the debts and other instruments that give fixed returns to meet the short-term needs of the investors.
+This scheme is more favorable for short term gains.

-Hybrid based scheme- Hybrid scheme is the best of both the worlds.
-This scheme combines the best paying securities of both equity and debt, making it a great basket of instruments.
+Hybrid based scheme- Hybrid scheme is the best of both worlds- equity and debt.
+This scheme combines the best paying securities of both equity and debt, making it a great basket of mixed financial instruments.

-Solution-oriented scheme- This scheme is more focused on the results to a particular long term or short term problems like the retirement goals or children’s education fund.
+Solution-oriented scheme- This scheme is more focused on the results to a particular long term or short term problem like retirement goals or children’s education fund.